Growing up, I was the kind of kid who said, “huh?” about a minute after you asked me a question, because my nose was always stuck in a book.

-I was a nose-stuck-in-a-book kid, and from the beginning, my favorites were all set in another time and place – 1930’s Mississippi, Civil War South Carolina, turn-of-the-century Prince Edward Island, Victorian London … anywhere different from 1980’s suburban Alabama.
+From the beginning, my favorite books were set in another time and place – 1930’s Mississippi, turn-of-the-century Prince Edward Island, Victorian London, a merchant ship on the high seas, the ancient Middle East … anywhere different from 1980’s suburban Alabama.

-I always wanted to be a novel writer, but procrastination, day jobs, and a long line of hobby obsessions got in the way.
-Then something clicked a few years ago, and I realized the only way I was going to ever be an author was to, um, actually write stuff.
-My current work-in-progress is a mystery about a streetwise jazz singer searching for her missing best friend in the seedy underbelly of Prohibition-era New Orleans.
-(I also wrote a Civil War-era novel, which is waiting in the wings for an eventual revamp.)
+I always wanted to be a novel writer, but procrastination, day jobs, and a long line of weird hobby obsessions got in the way.
+Then something clicked a few years ago, and I realized the only way I was going to be an author was, um, to actually write stuff.

 I have a B.A. in journalism with a minor in creative writing, and worked for five years as managing editor and writer for a national business-to-business magazine.
 Now I write copy for an Internet costume retailer and take on the occasional freelance editing job (like the super fun sci-fi/dystopian YA series Autumn in the City of Angels).

 My love of history extends to old houses, old hats, old clothes, old cars – you know what, just assume if it’s old, I love it.
-I am obsessed with apparel sewing, vintage sewing patterns, and making my own patterns.
-One day my whole closet will be filled with my own creations!
+I’m obsessed with apparel sewing, and my vintage sewing pattern collection is sorted by year from 1930’s through 1980’s.

-When I’m not working or procrastinating, I’m sharing my love of books, musicals, kitchen-dancing and 80’s movies with my two young daughters.
-(The 6-year-old requested a Labyrinth-themed birthday party last year.
+When I’m not working or procrastinating, I’m sharing my love of books, musicals (Hamilton!!!), kitchen-dancing, and ’80s movies with my husband and two daughters.
+(The 7-year-old requested (and got) a Labyrinth-themed birthday party once.
 Brainwashing complete.)